 As city-centre dogs and cats become more popular in the UK, pet-friendly homes are a key differentiator from competitors in the rental market.
 In fact, a 2020 report found that all 10 of the highest-rated Build to Rent developments were pet-friendly.
 Whilst historically, investors avoided allowing pets due to fears of property damage, residents with pets must sign a policy, agreeing they are responsible for any damage or inconvenience.

-Select Property Group’s premium residential brand, Affinity Living, is expanding to Birmingham following the incredible successful of four Manchester developments.
+Select Property Group’s premium residential brand, Affinity Living, is expanding to Birmingham following the incredible success of four Manchester developments.

 Promising the brand’s standards of prime central location, premium amenities, outdoor space, and a pet-friendly ethos, Affinity Living Lancaster Wharf will bring a new standard of city centre living to Birmingham – a city where a quarter of households rent their properties.